Javan Hawk Eagle

 Javan Hawk Eagle, Symbol of Indonesia and Rare Endemic Bird

-Known as the “Garuda,” this eagle is not only rare but also deeply respected in Indonesian culture.
-For many bird lovers, conservationists, and curious travelers, learning about this eagle means gaining a deeper understanding of Indonesia itself.Ā
+Known as the Garuda, this eagle is not only rare but also deeply respected in Indonesian culture.
+For bird lovers, conservationists, and travelers, learning about the Javan Hawk Eagle means understanding a deeper part of Indonesia itself.

 Getting to Know the Javan Hawk Eagle